 My precious Utopian,

-There comes a time in every human’s life where they need to change their place at this gigantic universal table, while playing this odd game called “life.”
-It’s one of those laws of nature that we’ll never change.
+I just want to be happy.
+I want to live and experience freedom for the rest of my life.
+Not just during the few days I’m allowed to break away from my accustomed routine.
+There comes a time in every human’s life when they need to change their place at this gigantic universal table while playing this odd game called “life.”
+It’s one of those laws of nature that will never change.
 An untouchable reality.
 Similar to how love will always transform into sorrow at a certain point during our lifespan.
 My time has come.
-I am standing up, and I am looking for a new seat.
+I need to stand up and start looking for a new seat.
 Preferably at a different table than the one I am currently sitting behind.
 Can this desire to switch seats be interpreted as trying too hard?

 One of my heroes stated it quite sharply “Insanity is doing the same thing over and again and expecting different results.”
 With this in mind, I realize that I want to change.
 I will need to work hard and try hard to navigate my ship in the right direction.
 I can not amend the direction of the winds, but I can adjust my sails.
 I will have to play the hand I have been dealt and be courageous enough to face the challenges head-on (theoretically, this approach should build character).
 Contrary to what many may think, I am looking for a way through instead of an easy way out.
 I understand, like no other, that my choices from here on out will affect many more individuals than just myself.

 I have no idea what I’m running toward, but that is just part of the fun of living your life.
 I am aware that I only have one life to live.
 With my current consciousness, I intend to live it well.
 I want to chase my star!
 The Sandman is knocking on my door quite convincingly, so I’ll close off.

 Space Utopian (your alter ego)